wilsongregj/Diversion/README.txt

 Diversions is a collecton of simple fun games for:
 Mac, PC, iPad, Android, and iPhone.

-Here, the development is focused on the game engine.
+Core development    - game engine
-The UI, network, and server access are being developed in other repositories.
+UI development      - user interface on mobile device (tablet, phone) Network development - access to internet and web services Server development  - support applicats running on server